MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: Evaluation

 \section{Evaluation}

-In this section we present our result obtained by running \texttt{MARS} scheduler on simulated environment using data traces generated from HPC data center.
-First we describe the environment setup and workflows traces used in our experiment, next we evaluate different algorithms and compare them to our approach.
-We discuss performance evaluation under different conditions and workloads of HPC environment.
-Our simulator was inspired by similar method D. Zhang and et al. \cite{2019arXiv191008925Z}.
-However, in order to comply with our approach we extended the simulator with Gym and OpenAI to return the proper reward values from environment.
-Running the training set on actual HPC environment requires enormous number of iteration to learn, considering that most of the HPC environments are not capable of running RL-A3C algorithm due to the fact of missing GPU capability or available resources for non-HPC applications, the best approach is to either dedicate an arbitrary external server to train the model or run simulation on local environment.
+In this section, we present our results obtained by running \texttt{MARS} scheduler on a simulated environment using data traces generated from HPC data centers.
+First, we describe the environment setup and workflow traces used in our experiment, then we evaluate different algorithms and compare them to our approach.
+We discuss the performance evaluation under different conditions and workloads of HPC environments.
+Our simulator was inspired by a similar method used by D. Zhang et al. \cite{2019arXiv191008925Z}.
+However, to comply with our approach, we extended the simulator with Gym and OpenAI to return the proper reward values from the environment.
+Running the training set on an actual HPC environment requires an enormous number of iterations to learn, considering that most HPC environments are not capable of running the RL-A3C algorithm due to lacking GPU capability or available resources for non-HPC applications.
+The best approach is to either dedicate an arbitrary external server to train the model or run the simulation in a local environment.